 Invite Your Problems to Stay

-Super excited about this guest post from Nancy Barry-Jansson!
-I asked her for it after she mentioned this on a GVU call, and am thrilled you can also hear it Nancy’s own words by clicking the audio button below.
+Super excited about this guest post from Nancy Barry-Jansson after she mentioned this idea on a GVU call.
 Enjoy!

 If you’ve been reading Jeannette’s blog for a while, you’ve read about the importance of letting go of resistance.
 Now, you may get the idea and logically understand the reasons, but still find yourself surrounded by persistent contrast.

 Think about the recurring issues and “problems” in your life.
 If you are like most people, it won’t take you that long.
 You’ll know the answer immediately!

 So, the important question to ask is, how does your body feel when you think about these topics, even the ones that you think you have been addressing?

 Is it possible you are more in resistance than you realize?